andrey-zherikov/argparse/README.md

 ### Subcommand name and aliases

-To define a command name that is not the same as the type that represents this command, one should use `Command` UDA—it accepts a name and list of name aliases.
+To define a command name that is not the same as the type that represents this command, one should use `Command` UDA – it accepts a name and list of name aliases.
 All these names are recognized by the parser and are displayed in the help text.
 For example:

 ```d